mstksg/inCode/copy/entries/dependent-haskell-1.md

 The most stressful part of programming happens when you have to tenuously hold a complex and fragile network of ideas and constraints in your brain, and any slight distraction or break in focus causes everything to crash down in your mind.
-Over time, people have begun to believe that this is "normal", and a sign of a good programming experience.
-Don't believe this lie --- it's not!
-A good programming experience involves maintaining as *little* in your head as possible, and letting the compiler handle remembering/checking the rest!
+Over time, people have begun to believe that this is "normal" in programming.
+Don't believe this lie --- it's *not*!
+A good programming experience involves maintaining as *little* in your head as possible, and letting the compiler handle remembering/checking the rest.

 #### The final test

 You can download the [typed network][NetworkTyped] source code and run it yourself.
-Again, the `main` method is written identically to that of the other file, and tests the identical function.
+Again, the [`main`][mainTyped] method is written identically to that of the other file and tests the identical function.

 !!![NetworkTyped]:dependent-haskell/NetworkTyped.hs
+!!![mainTyped]:dependent-haskell/NetworkTyped.hs "main ::"

 ~~~bash
 $ stack install hmatrix MonadRandom typelits-witnesses